ircstones/Chef/README.md

 ## Install the cookbook

-* The first recipe updates RHEL
+* The default recipe is blank
 * The second recipe installs mongoDB
 * The third recipe installs and configures Tomcat